louislam/jcenter-dependencies-rescue/README.md

 Luckily, I found Aliyun has a mirror of JCenter, which is still available, so I wrote this script to backup my JCenter dependencies to a local directory.

+> **Warning**
+> Aliyun could possibly shut down their JCenter mirror at any time, so you should backup your dependencies as soon as possible.

 ## Features

+- Rescue you Android projects that depend on JCenter.
 - Backup your JCenter dependencies to a local directory.
 - Mainly for Android